jwmng/cricic/README.md

 ### Specifics

-When using `init`, two git hooks (`post-receive` and `pre-receive`) are symlinked to the cricic scripts.
+When using `init`, two git hooks (`post-receive` and `pre-receive`) are set to run the cricic scripts.
 These scripts run the `make` targets configured in `/repo/myproject/cricic/buildfile`.
 The `post-receive` hook runs in the `/repo/myproject/cricic/files` folder which